 I have been making these cinnamon rolls for years, but only in the past few have I started using this shortcut method that involves no yeast so no proofing or kneading.
 While it’s fun to make the dough from scratch (see recipe for cinnamon roll dough from scratch below), it’s much more time-consuming and not that easy on your hands.
 Using store-bought bread dough as opposed to making your own makes this homemade cinnamon roll recipe super easy for anyone to make, regardless of experience in the kitchen.

 Besides the dough, all you need is butter, cinnamon, cream cheese, brown sugar, and confectioner’s sugar.
 I can’t wait for you to try these cinnamon rolls.
 There’s just something about the combination of soft warm bread, cinnamon sugar, and sweet creamy icing that I, for one, can’t get enough of.
 Are you ready to give this recipe a go?

-- White bread dough (1 loaf)
+- Frozen white bread dough

-- A stick of butter
+- Unsalted butter